 Different insurance policies cover an Uber or Lyft accident at different points in the service.
 While the driver is off-duty, their personal insurance covers the crash just like any other car accident.
 While the app is turned on and the driver is cruising looking for rides, Uber or Lyft’s insurance policy can step in to cover up to $100,000 per accident and $50,000 per person for injuries.
 From the time a driver accepts a ride until the moment they drop off their passengers, the “million-dollar insurance policy” covers any accidents.
 That means that if you are injured while driving another car or in a pedestrian accident or bicycle accident, Uber or Lyft’s insurance policy can cover up to $1 million in personal injury, per accident.

 Even though you cannot sue Uber or Lyft directly, their insurance should still cover the injuries and damage for any accident their drivers cause.
-If you are injured as a passenger, these insurance policies should cover you even if your driver is not at fault for the crash.
-In fact, these insurance policies can even supplement payments if you are injured because of another driver’s negligence and that driver has no insurance policy or their policy cannot fully cover your injuries.
+If you are injured as a passenger, these insurance policies may cover you even if your driver is not at fault for the crash.

 Can I Sue for an Uber Accident Instead of Filing an Insurance Claim?

 In many cases, insurance payouts offer limited damages that might not fully cover your needs.
 As a car accident victim, you could face serious medical expenses and may be out of work for an extended period.
 Especially if you suffered serious injuries like traumatic brain injury or a spinal cord injury, you could also experience intense pain and suffering.
 Most insurance policies pay for medical expenses and lost wages, but they may limit these damages, and they will not pay for pain and suffering.
-Instead, filing your case in court could fully cover these needs.
+Instead, filing your case in court could fully cover these needs in the event the insurance company does not.

 Miami Uber and Lyft Car Accident Lawyer Offering Free Consultations

-Talk to an Uber + Lyft car accident attorney about your options for receiving compensation after an Uber or Lyft accident.
+Talk to an Uber + Lyft car accident attorney about your options for receiving compensation after an Uber or Lyft accident, whether it be a negligent driving accident, self-driving Uber accident, or other cause for a rideshare crash.
 These companies may not be eligible for a lawsuit, but their insurance policies may still cover your needs whether you file an insurance claim or take your case to court.
 Always talk to an attorney before accepting any payments for a car accident injury to ensure that the payments cover your full damages.
-For a free consultation on your case, contact Miami personal injury lawyer Prosper Shaked today at (305) 690-0244.lawyer
+For a free consultation on your case, contact Miami personal injury lawyer Prosper Shaked today at (305) 694-2676.